asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/Asterisk-12-Bridging-API.md

 Change the state of a bridged channel.

-!!! warning WARNING
+/// warning
 You shouldn't use this unless you are implementing a bridging feature hook.

-[//]: # (end-warning)
+///

 ```
 /*!